-Get Potassium Nitrate from a Store
+Get Potassium Nitrate From a Store

+Where do you find potassium nitrate in a store?
 The answer: stump remover.
 Spectracide’s Stump Remover is potassium nitrate.
 In the United States it can be purchased at Lowe’s or Home Depot, among other places.
 Also, you can make potassium nitrate yourself from salt substitute and a cold pack.

-Make Your Own Potassium Nitrate
+How to Make Potassium Nitrate

 To make potassium nitrate, you need: